 How to Beat Arthritis Fatigue

-Fatigue is a mysterious and persistent foe when you have arthritis.
+Fatigue can be persistent foe when you have arthritis.
 Learn how to fight back.

 Medications to Treat Causes of Fatigue

-A 2017 one published in Current Rheumatology Reports, along with earlier ones, – show that medications used to treat your inflammatory arthritis have little effect on fatigue.
+A 2017 study published in Current Rheumatology Reports, along with earlier ones, show that medications used to treat your inflammatory arthritis don’t do much to help fatigue, and some medications can make you drowsy to boot.
 But unchecked inflammation and pain caused by arthritis certainly contribute to fatigue.
 So, your first step in getting your energy back is to get disease activity under control.
 You will also need to treat any other underlying medical conditions you have that may cause or worsen your fatigue.

 Here are a few types of medicine your doctor may prescribe that are focused on treating fatigue.

-Sleep aids.
 Sleeping pills may help promote restorative sleep.
-Newer medications, including eszopiclone (Lunesta), lorazepam (Ativan), zaleplon (Sonata), and zolpidem (Ambien), are less likely to trigger dependence than older sleep medications.
+Newer medications, including eszopiclone (Lunesta), lorazepam (Ativan), zaleplon (Sonata) and zolpidem (Ambien), are less likely to trigger dependence than older sleep medications.

-Vitamins.
-If your nutrition is poor, your doctor may suggest you take a multivitamin or other supplements to fill your nutritional gaps and strengthen your overall health.
+If your nutrition is poor, your doctor may suggest you take vitamins or other supplements to fill your nutritional gaps and strengthen your overall health.

 Lifestyle Changes to Combat Fatigue

-Get up and move.
 Exercise helps with fatigue in many ways.
 It increases muscle mass, strength, blood circulation and flexibility, all of which will boost energy and reduce pain.
-In addition, exercise generates endorphins, which are brain chemicals that produce a sense of well-being and vitality – and they can improve nighttime sleep.
-A 2017 study published in Arthritis Care and Research showed that something as simple as wearing a pedometer and keeping a diary of your daily steps can improve your fatigue levels.
+Exercise also generates endorphins, which are brain chemicals that produce a sense of well-being and vitality – and they can improve nighttime sleep.

-Eat well.
 Nourish your body with good, whole foods.
-Eat plenty of fruits and vegetables, and be sure to get adequate lean protein, low-fat dairy and healthy fats.
+Eat plenty of fruits and vegetables, and be sure to get adequate lean protein and healthy fats.
 If you need to lose weight, reduce your portions and limit processed, high-salt, sugary foods.
 Always start your day with breakfast that includes lean protein and complex carbohydrates to provide long-lasting energy.

-Ease your mind.
 If depression or stress is adding to your fatigue or keeping you awake at night, you might want to see a therapist.
-Cognitive-behavioral therapy, mindfulness-based stress reduction and mind-body exercise like yoga and tai-chi can help calm your thoughts and boost your energy.
+Cognitive-behavioral therapy, mindfulness-based stress reduction and mind-body exercise like yoga and tai chi can help calm your thoughts and boost your energy.